Before I got into this music I wanted to be an originator ; I wanted to be original".

 Releasing singles such as "Internal Empire,", “The Protein Valve” "Music Data," and "Moveable Parts", "The Pace", more recently "Range", "Alpha" and that isn't even touching his other monikers Floorplan, Monobox, The Vision, etc.

 "M-Plant is what I've always wanted to hear: the basic stripped down, raw sound.
 Just drums, basslines and funky grooves and only what's essential.
 Only what is essential to make people move.
 I started to look at it as a science, the art of making people move their butts, speaking to their heart, mind and soul.
 “It's a heart-felt rhythmic techno sound.
 M-Plant is just M. minimal. “

-Although his desire to remain underground has been replaced by an urge to reach a wider audience, Hood remains fiercely critical of artistic and economic movements destructive to inner-city communities and has combined his musical enterprises with outreach and social activist ends.
-With this in mind the seminal ‘Nighttime World Pt.1’ in 1995 and ‘Nighttime World Pt.2’ in 2000 incorporating Jazz, Soul, Hip Hop as well as Techno and House.
+Although his desire to remain underground has been replaced by an urge to reach a wider audience, mainly via his housier, disco, gospel moniker Floorplan with his daughter Lyric Hood, Hood remains fiercely critical of artistic and economic movements destructive to inner-city communities and has combined his musical enterprises with outreach and social activist ends.